What the Alcantara Gorges are

 Can you visit without a guide?

 Yes.
-If what you want is an independent visit, you do not need to book an adventure activity by default.
 A self-guided visit makes sense if you want to:

-- see the canyon closely without doing body rafting;
+- see the canyon closely without booking body rafting;

-- combine the visit with a nearby walk such as Alcantara (Larderia) Gorges trail or Little Gorges of Alcantara.
+- combine the visit with a nearby walk such as the Larderia Gorges trail or Little Gorges of Alcantara.

-For more dynamic river experiences, the site guidance remains the same: body rafting and canyoning are best left to licensed operators.
+For more dynamic river experiences, body rafting and canyoning are still best left to licensed operators.

 Cold water, footwear and safety